nghiango1/hello/c/arrayGetLength/README.md

 ### Document readding till we find the root

-Now, how exactly can we dig that infomation out.
-So I need a good old friends, CTF PWN tutorial for runtime C/C++ executable (more of a crypto guy my self back in the security team).
+Now, how exactly can we dig that infomation out?
+So, I need a good old friends, CTF PWN tutorial for runtime C/C++ executable (more of a crypto guy my self back in the security team).
 Let look at this [promissing link](https://www.slideshare.net/AngelBoy1/heap-exploitation-51891400).

 ![Screenshot.png](Screenshot.png)